jasonwong26/AlgorithmPractice/src/DynamicProgramming/README.md

 ## How to do

 1. Identify that it is a DP problem
-1. Find the recurrence relation
+1. Find the recurrence relation / determine cache structure
 1. ???
 1. profit!